MELScience/blog.melscience.com/en/2014-12-18-methane-on-mars.md

 <img src="/images/mars.jpg" width="600" height="584" alt="Mars">

-Let’s consider the news in a more detailed way.
-So the Curiosity found 0.69±0.25 ppb (parts per billion) methane in the air of Mars.
-This figure is much higher than the one reported before – in 1999 the Hawaii France-Canadian telescope indicated a global average 10 ppb of methane in the atmosphere of  Mars.
-So what’s new in the discovery of Curiosity?
-The main sensation is that Mars does not only contain methane, but produces more of it.
-Here come up with 3 questions:
+Let's consider the news in a more detailed way.
+So the Curiosity found 0.7 ppb (parts per billion) methane on the average in the air of Mars.
+Additionally, scientists observed elevated levels of methane - 10 times more - implying that Mars is episodically producing methane from unknown source.
+Here we come up with 3 questions:

 1. What is methane and why it is important for life on the planet?
 2. How is new methane produced?